What is clean energy?

 The heat generated by terrestrial magma acts as the raw material.
 This heat causes the groundwater to evaporate and rotate blades connected to a turbine.
 This mechanical energy is transformed into electrical energy through a generator.

-Some of these projects have already been detailed on the blog, like the Agrocortex Project, Fazenda Fortaleza Ituxi, and Amazon REDD + IFM.
 To purchase your carbon credits, click here.
-It takes less than two minutes, is inexpensive, is a perennial asset, and is safe and audited by international institutions.
+It takes less than two minutes, is a perennial asset and is safe and audited by international institutions.

 Count on Moss.
 We create innovative solutions to make sustainability more present in your daily life.